1942 Design Light Fleet Carrier: Colossus class

-Construction was approved by the Naval Board in February 1942, with the first two ships, Colossus and Glory, laid down in March.
+Construction was approved by the Board of Admiralty in February 1942, with the first two ships, Colossus and Glory, laid down in March.
 During 1942 and 1943, another fourteen Light Fleet carriers (named the Colossus class after the lead ship) were laid down under the 1942 Programme, to be constructed by eight British shipyards.
 Although it was originally planned that each Light Fleet would be ready for service in 21 months, modifications to the design saw the planned construction time increase to 27 months.
 Even with the omission of several important pieces of backup equipment, only two ships met this target.

 The ships were launched from late 1943 onwards, with the first commissioned in December 1944.
 However, the delays meant that only four ships (Colossus, Glory, Venerable, and Vengeance; formed up as the 11th Aircraft Carrier Squadron) were completed before the end of the Second World War, and only eight of the sixteen planned Light Fleets were completed as Colossus-class carriers.

 During operational service, the living conditions aboard the Colossus-class ships were criticised, which resulted in the abolition of hammocks in favour of fixed bunks and the introduction of centralised eating arrangements in later warship designs.